• Skip to primary navigation

 Open Hard Disk Drive Properties

-4. On the next pop-up, you will find the Manufacturer, Model Number and the type of Hard Disk installed on your computer.
+4. On the next pop-up, you will find the Manufacturer, Model Number and type of Hard Disk installed on the computer.

 Windows Hard Disk Drive Details